Understanding Compensation in Minnesota Wrongful Termination Lawsuits

 Punitive Damages and Civil Penalties

 Punitive damages or statutorily pre-specified civil penalties may be awarded to a wrongfully terminated employee in order to punish the employer for particularly outrageous discriminatory or retaliatory conduct and deter similar conduct in the workplace.
-The amount awarded is unrelated to the economic loss of the wrongfully terminated employee or the extent of his/her emotional distress, but the employee receives the amount anyway.
+The amount awarded is unrelated to the economic loss of the wrongfully terminated employee or the extent of their emotional distress, but the employee receives the amount anyway.

 Attorneys’ Fees and Costs